NCAS-CMS/cfdm/docs/source/tutorial.rst

 `!identity` method); and an `!identities` method that returns a list of all of the identities that would select the construct.

-As a further convienince, selection by construct identity is also possible by providing identities to a call of a `Constructs` instance itself, and this technique for selecting constucts by identity will be used in the rest of this tutorial:
+As a further convenience, selection by construct identity is also possible by providing identities to a call of a `Constructs` instance itself, and this technique for selecting constructs by identity will be used in the rest of this tutorial:

 .. code-block:: python